 Action and bending are relatively the same yet a slightly different term.
 But to understand in simple terms, let’s say the action is about the amount of bend of the rod.
 Likewise, bending is the process of how fast the rod’s position becomes neutral.
 Heavier rods can withhold more action as it tackles the resistance of large fish.

 On the contrary, you can use ultralight or light rod to catch small fish as it will only need to deal with less resistance.

-Length of the fishing rod plays a predominant role in fishing.
-The longer the fishing rod is, longer will be its casting ability and vice versa.
-If you use a longer rod usually longer than 7 foot, it gives you a better grip on your rod.
+The length of the fishing rod plays a predominant role in fishing.
+The longer the fishing rod is, the longer will be its casting ability and vice versa.
+If you use a longer rod usually longer than 7 feet, it gives you a better grip on your rod.
 Anglers use even longer fishing rods to have a better grasp while fishing.
-Usually fishing in the deeper and rugged underwater surrounding, it is wise to use longer rods.
+Usually fishing in the deeper and rugged underwater surroundings, it is wise to use longer rods.